I Want to Live!: Reception

-Film critic Bosley Crowther of The New York Times wrote: "Miss Hayward plays it superbly, under the consistently sharp direction of Robert Wise, who has shown here a stunning mastery of the staccato realistic style.
+Susan Hayward received acclaim for her performance.
+Bosley Crowther of The New York Times wrote: "Miss Hayward plays it superbly, under the consistently sharp direction of Robert Wise, who has shown here a stunning mastery of the staccato realistic style.
 From a loose and wise-cracking B-girl she moves onto levels of cold disdain and then plunges down to depths of terror and bleak surrender as she reaches the end.
 Except that the role does not present us a precisely pretty character, its performance merits for Miss Hayward the most respectful applause."
+Crowther later listed the film as among the top ten best of 1958.